chaos-mesh/chaos-mesh/doc/get_started_on_minikube.md

 Before deployment, make sure [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) is installed on your local machine.

-## Step 1: Setup the Kubernetes environment
+## Step 1: Set up the Kubernetes environment

 Take the following steps to set up the local Kubernetes environment: